 43North, which is Buffalo’s latitude on the world map, is literally putting us on the map in the startup world.
-The competition continues to operate as part of Governor Andrew M. Cuomo’s Buffalo Billion initiative, with funding supported by the New York Power Authority.
+The competition continues to operate as part of Governor Andrew M. Cuomo’s Buffalo Billion initiative ($30 million in Buffalo Billion I and $25 million in Buffalo Billion II), with funding supported by the New York Power Authority.

 Over the first four years of the competition, 43North has crowned 37 winning startups from across North America and as far away as Taiwan and Israel.
 Those companies have raised more than $108 million since becoming winners.

 43North's award structure is as follows:

 - One $1 million grand prize